Actelion re-enters talks with J&J, sidelining Sanofi

 There were also disagreements about the proposed deal's structure, the person added at the time.

 Acquiring the Swiss biotech firm would boost J&J's drug pipeline and diversify its prospects.
-J&J's biggest product, the arthritis drug Remicade, faces cheaper competition from Pfizer (PFE.N).
+J&J's biggest product, the arthritis drug Remicade, faces cheaper competition from Pfizer.